AdobeDocs/advertising.en/help/dsp/audiences/universal-ids.md

 ### Causes of variance {#universal-ids-data-variances-causes}

-* Hashed email IDs translated to ID5 IDs:
+* All segments:

-  The probabilistic model has an error variance of +/- 5%.
+  The segment-to-device count uses a probabilistic model, which has an error variance of +/- 5%.
 This means that it can overestimate or underestimate the audience count by 5%.

 * Hashed email IDs translated to [!DNL RampIDs]: